 An earned income credit is allowed against New York personal income tax for taxable years beginning after 1993 (Sec.
 606(d), Tax Law).
-The NY EIC is 10 percent of the federal EIC for taxable years beginning in 1995 and 20 percent of the federal EIC for taxable years beginning in and after 1996.
+The NY EIC is 20 percent of the federal EIC for taxable years beginning in and after 1996 (up from 10% in 1995).
 For taxable years beginning after 1995, the EIC must be reduced by the taxpayer's household credit.
+Therefore, a taxpayer will not receive the benefits of both the NY EIC and the household credit.

-Child and Dependent Care Credit
+Credit for Child and Dependent Care